OmenMon/omenmon.github.io/config.md

 When setting constant fan speed, the minimum value will be interpreted as a **0**, i.e. switching the fan off.

+#### FanLevelNeedManual

+A [Boolean value](#boolean) that defaults to **false**.

+If **true**, before setting the fan levels, an attempt will be made to set the _manual_ fan mode first by writing the value of `0x06` to the `OMCC` register.
+This also applies when running a [fan program](#fan-programs), with `0x00` being written to the `OMCC` register when a fan program is terminated.

+Whether this call is necessary is model-specific.
+With the aim of reducing Embedded Controller workload, this setting is disabled by default.
+If you find that fan-level setting does not appear to work on your model, try changing this to **true**.

+#### FanLevelUseEc

+A [Boolean value](#boolean) that defaults to **false**.

+By default, **OmenMon** will make a BIOS call to set the fan levels.
+If this does not work, you can alternatively set this value to **true**, so that the fan levels will be set instead by writing to the Embedded Controller registers directly.

+Note that fan-level setting with a BIOS call from the GUI will silently ignore any BIOS errors: this is because it has been reported that on some models, although the BIOS returns an error, the fan-level settings are still applied correctly.
+You can check if the call returns an error on your specific model by using the [FanLevel](/cli#fanlevel) BIOS setting from the [command line](/cli).

 #### FanProgramDefault

 A [string value](#string) with no set default.